Harinath-B/rajasthan-it/README.md

 Incorporating an AI chatbot into the web application could enhance the user experience by providing quick and personalized responses.
 The chatbot could also help users navigate the application and access relevant resources.

 Overall, this project has the potential to make mental health support more accessible for people who use sign language to communicate.
 By leveraging technology such as AI chatbots and virtual therapy, this web application could provide valuable support to those in need.

+The web application uses opencv, mediapipe and tensorflow for Sign Language Recognition and transformers for NLP using pytorch.
+The front end is made using Angular and React and the backend is maintained using Django

 <p align="right">(<a href="#readme-top">back to top</a>)</p>